 - how the project(s) would support their stated goals

-- A letter of recommendation from a UChicago faculty or staff member who has agreed to serve as the student’s mentor and provide support and guidance for their projects.
+- A letter of recommendation from a UChicago faculty or staff member who has agreed to serve as the student’s mentor and can attest to the applicant's character, the viability of their proposed project(s), and their academic, extracurricular, or professional performance.
+Recommenders can submit their letters using this form.
+Letters are due by the application deadline.

 Interview with Stamps Foundation